lamby/dc17.dc.o/pages/site-credits.md

 ---

-Copyright (c) 2016 Stefano Rivera, Noel Rignon
+Copyright (c) 2016 Stefano Rivera, Noel Rignon, Valessio Brito

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above